Toyota Hilux Champ: Peru

 In Peru, the Hilux Champ is sold as the Hilux Stout, deriving its nameplate from the Toyota Stout.
 It was launched on 29 August 2024, only available in a short-wheelbase version with a 2.4-litre diesel engine.

 Southeast Asia

 Thailand

 The Hilux Champ went on sale in Thailand on 27 November 2023.
-It is available in short-wheelbase and long-wheelbase options, with the latter option is only available with a 2.4-litre diesel engine.
+It is available with a choice of three engine options; a 2.0-litre petrol, a 2.4-litre diesel, or a 2.7-litre petrol.
+It is available in short-wheelbase and long-wheelbase options, with the latter option only available with the 2.4-litre diesel engine.

 Indonesia

 Toyota's Indonesian subsidiary, Toyota Astra Motor marketed the vehicle as the Hilux Rangga in the country since 2024.
 The name Rangga was formerly used for a variant of the pre-facelift fourth-generation Kijang sold between 1997 and 2000, and is taken from the Javanese word ronggo, meaning 'hero'.
 The finalized specification model was revealed at the 31st Indonesia International Motor Show in February 2024.
 Sales commenced on 15 October 2024.
 It is only available in a short-wheelbase version with two variants: Standard and High.
 Both variants are available with a choice of two engine options; a 2.0-litre petrol and a 2.4-litre diesel.

 A three-row SUV version was also revealed during its nationwide launch event as a prototype vehicle called the Hilux Rangga SUV Concept.
 The revealed prototype is based on the 2.4 High type, with the entire rear section is built by the local coachbuilder New Armada using a full-pressing method.
 The side mirrors and tail lights were taken from the Land Cruiser 79 wagon.
 The model is stated to enter production and will be sold through Toyota dealers in the country starting 2025.